Karma Man: Background and recording

 "Karma Man" and "Let Me Sleep Beside You" marked the first collaborations between Bowie and producer Tony Visconti (pictured in 2007).

 After the commercial failure of his self-titled debut album (1967) and singles for Deram Records, David Bowie's manager Kenneth Pitt proposed he change producers.
 Denny Cordell turned the offer down but suggested his assistant Tony Visconti, a New Yorker who had worked with the Move and Manfred Mann.
 Bowie and Visconti became immediate friends, which the former attributed in 1976 to their mutual interests in Tibetan Buddhism.
 Visconti agreed to produce and arrange his next prospective single for Deram, marking the beginning of a working relationship that would last for the rest of Bowie's career.
 According to biographer Chris O'Leary, Bowie needed a producer who shared similar interests and working methods rather than established producers he had worked with previously, such as Tony Hatch and Mike Vernon.

-According to biographer Nicholas Pegg, Bowie reportedly wrote "Karma Man", along with "Let Me Sleep Beside You", after he had a desire to write "some top ten rubbish".
+According to biographer Nicholas Pegg, Bowie wrote "Karma Man", along with "Let Me Sleep Beside You", after he had a desire to write "some top ten rubbish".
 With Visconti producing and playing bass, the two tracks were recorded on 1 September 1967 at London's Advision Studios.
 (Note: Bowie later recorded a portion of The Man Who Sold the World (1970) at Advision.)
 The session took six hours to complete.
 Personnel hired for the session included guitarist John McLaughlin, who later found fame with the Mahavishnu Orchestra; guitarist Big Jim Sullivan, who previously contributed to David Bowie; drummer Andy White; and Tony's then-wife Siegrid, who sang backing vocals.
 Tony Visconti later expressed disappointment in the finished tracks, stating in 1977, "I think these tracks were the reason David was thrown off Deram.
 They really were terrible."